seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 So let it be with Caesar.
 The noble Brutus
 Hath told you Caesar was ambitious:
 If it were so, it was a grievous fault,
-And grievously hath Caesar answer’d it.
+And grievously hath Caesar answer'd it.
-Here, under leave of Brutus and the rest–
+Here, under leave of Brutus and the rest--
 For Brutus is an honourable man;
-So are they all, all honourable men–
+So are they all, all honourable men--
-Come I to speak in Caesar’s funeral.
+Come I to speak in Caesar's funeral.
 He was my friend, faithful and just to me:
 But Brutus says he was ambitious;
 And Brutus is an honourable man.